 Good Samaritan Society locations in Daytona, DeLand and Kissimmee, Florida, have all been impacted in some way.
-More than 100 residents were evacuated from Kissimmee Village to the DeLand campus ahead of the storm’s arrival.
+More than 150 assisted living and nursing home residents were evacuated from Kissimmee Village to the DeLand campus ahead of the storm’s arrival.

 “DeLand has graciously welcomed our skilled nursing, assisted living and memory care residents from Kissimmee,” says Rev. Christy Hallenbeck Ask, Society director of mission integration and senior pastor.